 Report dog fouling

 Dog fouling is unpleasant and can be a health hazard.
-Dog owners have a legal duty to clean up every time their dog fouls in a public place but there will always be a small number of inconsiderate people who fail to clean up after their dog.
+Dog owners have a legal duty to clean up every time their dog fouls in a public place.

 What we provide